 - Double glazing will make your home more energy efficient than single glazed windows

-- As part of the service to double glaze your sash windows, your windows are also draught proofed on installation
+- As part of the service, your windows are also draught proofed on installation

 Draught Proofing Timber Windows

-At The Sash Window Workshop, we are specialists in repairing and replacing timber sash windows in a range of period properties and listed buildings, including Georgian, Edwardian and Victorian homes.
+At The Sash Window Workshop, we are specialists in repairing and replacing sliding sash windows in a range of period properties and listed buildings, including Georgian, Edwardian and Victorian homes.